Tyler Brown (American football)

 Tyler Brown (born June 14, 2005) is an American college football wide receiver for the Clemson Tigers.

-High school career
+Early life

 Brown attended Greenville Senior High School in Greenville, South Carolina.
 During his career, he had 148 receptions for 2,501 yards and 32 touchdowns.
 He originally committed to the University of Minnesota to play college football before changing to Clemson University.

 College career

-Brown earned immediate playing time his true freshman year at Clemson in 2023.
+Brown earned immediate playing time his true freshman year with the Tigers in 2023.
 In his first career game, he had two receptions for 21 yards.